Table of contents

 configure

-If you are on an AMD system (the type we prefer), use
+If you are on an AMD system (the type we use), use

 configure --disable-mmx